datacarpentry/organization-genomics/_episodes/03-ncbi-sra.md

 3. Click on the ['All runs'](http://www.ncbi.nlm.nih.gov/Traces/study/?acc=SRP004752) link under where it says **Study**.
 This is a description of all of the NGS datasets related to the experiment.

 4. Go to the top of the page and in the **Total** row you will see there are 37 runs, 10.15Gb data, and 16.45 Gbases of data.
-Click the 'RunInfo Table' button.
+Click the 'RunInfo Table' button and save the file locally.

 We are not downloading any actual sequence data here!
 This is only a text file that fully describes the entire dataset.